HannahEichhorn/T2starLineDet/README.md

 @InProceedings{eichhorn2023deep,
-      title={Physics-Aware Motion Simulation for {T2*}-Weighted Brain {MRI}}, author={Hannah Eichhorn and Kerstin Hammernik and Veronika Spieker and Samira M. Epp and Daniel Rueckert and Christine Preibisch and Julia A. Schnabel}, booktitle="Simulation and Synthesis in Medical Imaging",
+      title={Physics-Aware Motion Simulation for {T2*}-Weighted Brain {MRI}}, author={Hannah Eichhorn and Kerstin Hammernik and Veronika Spieker and Samira M. Epp and Daniel Rueckert and Christine Preibisch and Julia A. Schnabel}, booktitle="Simulation and Synthesis in Medical Imaging.
+SASHIMI 2023.
+Lecture Notes in Computer Science", year={2023},
-      year={2023},
       publisher={Springer International Publishing}
 }